trejkev/High-Performance-Computing-I-2023/Homework_3/README.md

-# Vectorial Product of Matrices
+# Matrices Multiplication

-This homework consisted in the creation of a matrices vectorial product calculator, it creates two matrices of dimensions defined by AROWS, BCOLS, and ACOLS_BROWS in the Makefile, with randomized integer values between 0 and 100, and computes, sequentially and concurrently the code, depending if -fopenmp flag is used while compiling.
+This homework consisted in the creation of a matrices multiplication calculator, it creates two matrices of dimensions defined by AROWS, BCOLS, and ACOLS_BROWS in the Makefile, with randomized integer values between 0 and 100, and computes, sequentially and concurrently the code, depending if -fopenmp flag is used while compiling.

 The equation to compute is the following: $A \times B = C$.
 See the following example: